dropbox/djinni/README.md

 * There are a set of [tutorials](http://mobilecpptutorials.com/) for building a cross-platform app using Djinni.
 * [mx3](https://github.com/libmx3/mx3) is an example project demonstrating use of Djinni and other tools.
 * [Slides](https://bit.ly/djinnitalk) and [video](https://bit.ly/djinnivideo) from the CppCon 2014 talk where we introduced Djinni.
-* [Slides](https://bit.ly/djinnitalk2) and [video](https://bit.ly/djinnivideo2) from the CppCon 2015 about Djinni implementation techniques, and the addition of Python.
+* [Slides](https://bit.ly/djinnitalk2) and [video](https://bit.ly/djinnivideo2) from the CppCon 2015 talk about Djinni implementation techniques, and the addition of Python.
 * You can see a [CppCon 2014 talk](https://www.youtube.com/watch?v=5AZMEm3rZ2Y) by app developers at Dropbox about their cross-platform experiences.

 ## Authors